 Often, these resorts claim that the only way for owners to escape their timeshare is by reselling it.
 Unfortunately, that is much easier said than done.
 Timeshare resales come at a significant loss.
 Examine the timeshare resale market before listing your unit to determine whether this is your best option.

 Another option some resorts offer is renting out your unit for third-party use.
 Regrettably, this process rarely lives up to the sales pitch.
 Many factors go into renting out timeshares, such as location, year, season, and pricing.
 Be warned, the chances of making enough to cover your annual fees are slim, but it may help alleviate them.

 The timeshare exit industry has been leading the charge in cancellations.
 With this option, you get an entire timeshare exit company to help you end your agreement.
 These companies are often cheaper than law firms.

-The prices for timeshares continue to rise and therefore, so are the stress levels of buyers.
-Any timeshare owner looking for a cancellation company should consider Wesley Financial Group, LLC ("WFG").* Since 2011, WFG has canceled over 16,000 timeshares and eliminated hundreds of thousands in timeshare debt.
+The prices for timeshares continue to rise, and therefore, so are the stress levels of buyers.
+Any timeshare owner looking for a cancellation company should consider Wesley Financial Group, LLC ("WFG").* Since 2011, WFG has canceled over 30,000 timeshares and eliminated hundreds of thousands in timeshare debt.

 The exit experts at WFG specialize in helping clients who were lied to during their sales presentations find peace of mind.
-WFG doesn't just try and resell your timeshare, but they aim to cancel the financial obligations with the resort outright!
-While guaranteeing cancellation is nearly impossible, if you pass WFG's qualifications, then you are likely to see a successful timeshare termination.
+WFG doesn't just try and resell your timeshare but aims to cancel the financial obligations with the resort outright!
+While guaranteeing cancellation is nearly impossible, if you pass WFG's qualifications, you will likely see a successful timeshare termination.